SMTG-Bham/ThermoParser/tp/README.rst

 ------

 Contains modules that plot data, as well as colourmap generators and functions which aid or enhance plotting.
+Plotting functions can read in defaults from ``~/.config/tprc.yaml``.